 - Malware removed by the MSRT is detailed on the Microsoft site.

 - It runs on Windows XP, Windows 2000, and Windows Server 2003.

 - A comprehensive antivirus tool.

 - A comprehensive spyware/malware removal tool.

 - There also seems to be confusion as to how to run the tool in-between new monthly downloads.
 The easiest way to to download and run the latest version is to visit this page and click on Check My PC for Infection.

 This entry was posted on Monday, November 7th, 2005 at 18:43 and is filed under Stay Secure.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.